Standing head and shoulders above everyone in your family would be more impressive if they weren't all 5' 3"

 Matt and Gail - Where the hell are you?

+First off, yes I know, I usually would have a Team America update here to cover the last game, but I couldn’t in good conscience have three straight volleyball entries.
+So, if you’re one of my loyal readers, and are jonesing for some vball, I’ll have that post up tomorrow.
 On a more pleasant note, I would like to introduce the newest member of the family, my brand new 60 GB black iPod, henceforth to be known as “The New Hotness.”
 This is to distinguish it from the “Old and busted” Crackpod.
 You can read more of its bustedness, but long story short it had a dent in the back, the harddrive wouldn’t spin, and that’s not covered by the warranty.

 Fortunately, Apple does run what it calls an “iPod recycling program” that gives you 10% off the purchase of a new iPod when you recycle an old iPod, iPod mini or an iPod nano.
 So, figuring I would maximize the amount I got back from my original, I went ahead and dropped my hard earned dollars to buy the biggest pod available.
 Also, to avoid the fate of the previous pod, I also purchased the Agent 18 Shield and the Power Support Crystal Film set.
 Overkill?
 Probably, but after dropping nearly $400 on The New Hotness I wanted it to last a little longer than its predecessor.